A critique of “The Genesis Flood”

 If it is not clear how to interpret the fossils in Grand Canyon, this is because ‘it is not clear whether the order of appearance of organisms in Grand Canyon, or anywhere on Earth, is different than a random order which a flood might produce’.9

-Moreover, there is a problem.
-To stay with our Grand Canyon illustration, the Chinle Group is much higher than the Bright Angel Shale (Figure 2).
-Thus, if the Chinle was laid down in the Flood and the dinosaurs which left their tracks and droppings in the Chinle were dinosaurs that perished in the Flood, where was that community of dinosaurs before the Flood overwhelmed them?
+The Whitcomb and Morris theory, on the contrary, does not validly make such a prediction.
+In the Grand Canyon, the Chinle Group is higher than the Bright Angel Shale (Figure 2).
+Thus, if the Chinle was laid down in the Flood and the dinosaurs which left their tracks and droppings in the Chinle were animals that perished in the Flood, where was that community of dinosaurs before the Flood overwhelmed them?
 According to the theory, it must have been on a Precambrian surface.
-We are asked to believe that somehow, while the bodies were moving around in the water and all the sediments of Grand Canyon were being laid down, the original community remained together, remained alive (since they left tracks), and at roughly the same time all sank together.
+We are asked to believe that somehow, while the dinosaurs were swirling around in water 100s of metres deep and sediments more than 1000 metres thick were piling up beneath them, the community remained together, remained alive, and at roughly the same time all suddenly ended up, in the middle of the Flood, on dry land, where they walked around and left dung droppings from freshly eaten vegetation.

 As far as land animals and man were concerned, their greater mobility would have enabled most of them to escape temporarily to higher ground as the waters rose, only occasional individuals being swept away and entombed in the sediments.
 Eventually, of course, the floodwaters overtook even those who had fled to the highest elevations, but in most cases these men and animals would not be buried but simply drowned and then carried about by the waters on or near the surface until finally decomposed by the elements.17